Kienböck's disease: Treatment

 Another surgical option for this stage is a titanium, silicon or pyrocarbon implant that takes place of the lunate, though doctors shy from this due to a tendency of the implant to smooth the edges of the surrounding bones, thus causing painful pinched nerves when the bones slip out of place.

 After the lunate is removed, another procedure, ulnar shortening can be performed.
 This relieves pressure on the newly formed wrist joint of the pisiform, hamate and capitate.
 Depending on the surgeon, the procedure may be performed the same way as the radial shortening where a small section is removed, or the entire top of the ulna may be excised.

 At Stage 4, the lunate has completely disintegrated and the other bones in the wrist have radiated downward to fill in the void.
 The hand now has a deformed appearance.
 The only procedure that can be done is the total wrist fusion, where a plate is inserted on the top of the wrist from the radius to the carpals, effectively freezing all flexion and movement in the wrist.
 Rotation is still possible as it is controlled by the radius and ulna.

 This is currently the last and most complete surgical option for those with Kienböck's.
 Most of the treatments described here are not mutually exclusive — meaning that a single patient may receive many of them in his quest to relieve pain.
 For instance, some patients have had casting, bone graft, radial shortening, proximal row carpectomy, and wrist fusion, all on the same hand.
+Recent studies suggest that vascularized bone grafting techniques, such as the use of pedicled or free vascularized grafts, may enhance revascularization of the lunate and improve functional outcomes, particularly in younger patients with early-stage disease.
+Arthroscopic techniques have also gained popularity due to their minimally invasive nature and potential for quicker recovery.

+Prognosis

+The prognosis of Kienböck's disease largely depends on the stage at diagnosis and the treatment modality employed.
+Early-stage disease managed conservatively may result in minimal long-term impairment.
+However, in advanced stages, there is a significant risk of lunate collapse, progressive wrist arthritis, and functional limitation despite surgical intervention.